daniellacosse-code/onlyweb.dev/framework/README.md

 });
 ```

+> [!TIP]
+> Think of each onlyweb element as a little website that's hosted by the parent website.
+This means that if you style the `:host` in the template, those styles are modifiable by the host.
+Be aware of what that host might be!
+Each onlyweb element resets its styles for cross-browser consistency, so that will happen when you host an element inside another element.
+> TODO: guide on when and when not to use `:host`

 5. The onlyweb framework simply wraps the existing Event API to handle I/O. To do the copy, listen for a click event on the **Host**:

 ```js